Step1 – Complete your online registration as soon as possible

 Why is this step so important?

-This is BU’s Virtual Learning Environment (VLE).
-It will be essential to you throughout your time as a student at BU.
+Brightspace is BU’s Virtual Learning Environment (VLE) and it will be essential to you throughout your time as a student at BU.

 On Brightspace you will find: